getgauge/gauge-mvn-archetypes/README.md

 # gauge-mvn-archetype

-    One can create projects using several templates.
-This contains the template of Maven archetypes for Gauge.
+One can initialize Gauge projects using several templates as described [here](http://getgauge.io/documentation/user/current/getting_started/creating_a_gauge_project.html).
+This repo contains the Maven archetypes for Gauge.

 ##Maven archetypes for Gauge
 * gauge-archetype-java